Normandy Tours: from World War to Camembert

 Waterlilies in the Japanese garden in Giverny

 For American travelers, Omaha or Utah Beach as well as Sainte Mere Eglise and Pointe du Hoc are a must see.
-The US Cemetery in Colleville – right above Omaha Beach - is also incredibly impressive and illustrates the enormity of the sacrifice the Allies made to free the French people.
+The American Cemetery in Colleville-sur-Mer – right above Omaha Beach - is also incredibly impressive and illustrates the enormity of the sacrifice the Allies made to free the French people.
 The German, British and Canadian cemeteries are equally awe-inspiring

-Canadian travelers will get the chance to learn about the Canadian landing at Juno Beach Center, which is very interesting while the British people among us can visit Sword Beach, North of Caen to discover the history of their ancestors.
+Canadian travelers will get the chance to learn about the Canadian landing at Juno Beach Center, which is very interesting.
+British people can visit Sword Beach, North of Caen to discover the history of their ancestors.
 It is also worth checking out the impressive remains of the Arromanches artificial bridge which was built in a night.

 ©Calvados Toursime - Arromanches Artificial Port

-Mont Saint Michel, a small village built on a rock off the coast, is the most visited site in France and is likely to continue to be thanks to its beauty, history, architecture and the rhythm of the tide as it laps against its shore.
-The fascination we feel standing in front of it will never stop.
-Mont saint Michel, along with the bay became a UNESCO world heritage in 1979.
+Many people visiting Normandy plan a trip to Mont Saint Michel, a small village built on a rock off the Norman coast.
+It is the most visited site in France and is likely to continue to be thanks to its beauty, history, architecture and the rhythm of the tide as it laps against its shore.
+The fascination we feel standing in front of this mystical site never ceases.
+Mont Saint Michel and its bay became a UNESCO World Heritage Site in 1979.
 Click here to read more about Mont Saint Michel.

 ©Ben Bard - Mont Saint Michel Village & Abbey